MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 In this illustration:

-- To protect data in SaaS apps, you must first identify what is considered to be sensitive information in your organization by defining sensitive information types.
-You can define sensitive information types using the Microsoft Purview Information Protection portal.
+- To protect data in SaaS apps, you must first determine what information in your organization has that's considered to be sensitive information.
+After doing that, check to see if any of the sensitive information types (SIT) map to the type of information.
+If none of the information types meet your needs, you can modify them or create your custom SIT.
+You can define sensitive information types using the Microsoft Purview compliance portal.
-- Using the defined sensitive information types, you can discover sensitive data in SaaS apps.
+- Using the defined sensitive information types, you can discover items that contain sensitive data in SaaS apps.
-- After discovering the sensitive data, you can apply sensitivity labels and extend labels out to SaaS apps.
+- After discovering items that contain sensitive data, you can extend labels out to SaaS apps and then apply them.
 - To prevent data loss, you can define then extend data loss prevention (DLP) policies protection actions such as encryption, access restrictions, and other actions.
+For more information, see [Microsoft Defender for Cloud Apps actions](/microsoft-365/compliance/dlp-policy-reference#microsoft-defender-for-cloud-apps-actions) for supported actions.

 Use the following steps to guide you in using Microsoft 365 products so that you can apply information protection capabilities on SaaS apps: